Invoking iperf3

 -u, --udp

-use UDP rather than TCP
+Use UDP for tests rather than TCP.
+Note that TCP communication

 --connect-timeout n

-set timeout for establishing the initial control connection to
+Set timeout for establishing the initial control connection to

 the server, in milliseconds.
 The default behavior is the oper-